iterative/dvc.org/content/docs/studio/user-guide/prepare-your-repositories.md

 # Prepare Your Repositories

-Iterative Studio creates projects by identifying datasets, metrics, hyperparameters and models defined in your Git repositories.
-These values are stored in your Git repositories as JSON or YAML files.
-Model information may be available in Git tags as well.
+Iterative Studio creates [projects] by identifying machine learning models, datasets, metrics and hyperparameters defined in your Git repositories.
+These values are found in JSON or YAML files in the repository.
+Additionally, model information may be available as Git tags.

 New ML model metadata can be added directly from the **Models** tab after [creating a project].
 You can also use [GTO] or [MLEM].

+[projects]: /doc/studio/user-guide/projects-and-experiments/what-is-a-project
-[creating a project]: doc/studio/user-guide/projects-and-experiments/create-a-project
+[creating a project]:
+  doc/studio/user-guide/projects-and-experiments/create-a-project
 [gto]: https://github.com/iterative/gto
 [mlem]: https://mlem.ai/